FBManley/phase-3-sinatra-react-project/README.md

 <!-- One To Many Relationships -->
 # App Name: SignMe
-This is a SPA using a REACT frint end and Sinatra/ActiveRecord backend.
+This is a SPA using a REACT front end and Sinatra/ActiveRecord backend.
-Backened Repo Link:
+Frontend Repo Link?

 # Installation/Run:
 http://localhost:9292